jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 </code>

-In addition, to keep \[our Github mirror\](https://github.com/linuxwacom/input-wacom) in sync with Sourceforge, it will need to be added as a "remote" of the input-wacom repository as well.
-Furthermore, if you would like the full benefit of our continuous integration tests, it is recommended to fork the Github repository and then \[sign up for a Travis-CI account\](https://travis-ci.org/).
+In addition, to keep [our Github mirror](https://github.com/linuxwacom/input-wacom) in sync with Sourceforge, it will need to be added as a "remote" of the input-wacom repository as well.
+Furthermore, if you would like the full benefit of our continuous integration tests, it is recommended to fork the Github repository and then [sign up for a Travis-CI account](https://travis-ci.org/).
 Once the fork has been made and the repository enabled in Travis-CI, you can add it as a remote as well:

 <code>